 Most CSV diff tools stop at "here are the rows that changed".
 That covers maybe a third of what you actually want when you open two files side by side.
-The other two-thirds — focusing on the columns that matter, matching rows by ID instead of position, picking which side wins for a merged export, getting a plain-English summary of what changed — usually require a script, a spreadsheet wizard, or a paid SaaS. csvdiff.app pulls all of it into one browser tab.
-This post walks through the features in the order you tend to reach for them.
+The other two-thirds — focusing on the columns that matter, matching rows by ID instead of position, picking which side wins for a merged export, getting a plain-English summary of what changed — usually require a script, a spreadsheet wizard, or a paid SaaS. csvdiff.app pulls all of it into one browser tab, and over the last few releases it has grown a second mode: drop a single file and you get a fast viewer with the cleanup tools an Excel user expects (color rules, fill blanks, trim & case, inline edit, column formats).
+This post walks through every feature in the order you tend to reach for them.

 Row-level Diff with Status Pills